Einstein manifolds with skew torsion: Preliminaries

 We end this outline with some conjectural remarks.
 In the past years, there has been a revived interest in higher dimensional black holes, i.\,e.~Ricci flat manifolds with Lorentzian signature, because of the exciting discovery of new horizon topologies (`black rings') and the option to use these as more sophisticated backgrounds for superstring theories.
 On the other side, the use of skew torsion is by now a well-established tool in superstring compactifications.
 Thus, we believe that Einstein spaces with torsion will be of interest for future developments in this area as well, although the present paper will not deal with these issues.

 {\bf Acknowledgements.} Both authors thank Thomas Friedrich (Berlin) for his steady mathematical interaction.
 Ilka Agricola warmly thanks Friedrich Hehl (K\"oln) for intensive e-mail discussions and valuable references to the work done in general relativity on Einstein-Cartan theory.
 She acknowledges financial support by the DFG within the priority programme 1388 "Representation theory".
 Ana Ferreira thanks Philipps-Universit\"at Marburg for its hospitality during a research stay in April-July 2012, and acknowledges financial support by the DAAD for this stay.
-She also acknowledges partial financial support by the Portuguese Foundation for Science and Technology (FCT) through the project "Special Riemannian Geometries" - PTDC/MAT/118682/2010 - and the Research Center of Mathematics of the University of Minho through the FCT pluriannual funding program.
+The second author was partially supported by FEDER Funds through Programa Operacional Factores de Competitividade --- COMPETE and by Portuguese Funds through FCT within the Projects PEst-C/MAT/UI0013/2011 and PTDC/MAT/118682/2010.
 Finally, we thank Anna Gori (Milano) for pointing out a mistake in a preliminary version of this article.